Sch3lp/pokerchip-dealer/LOG.md

 I also discovered [Money.js](http://openexchangerates.github.io/money.js/).
 Maybe this library can help me in some way as well. :pray:

+---

+Money.js can't help me.

+I think I figured out that the problem I'm trying to solve is in fact the [Bounded Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem#Definition).

+The “knapsack” is the ideal Stack.

+The items I want to put in are the chips.

+The item value is based on the "ideal proportion".
+For example an ideal proportion with 4 chip colors might look like 24/36/26/14.

+The item weight (constraint) is based on the total amount of chips per color in the pokerset, each divided by the amount of players.

 ## Day 4
 Big blind should have biggest _weight_ ~= proportion of stack